sahilkhude117/Placement-Management-System/README.md

-﻿# Placement-Management-System

-Description
+# Placement Management System

+## Project Overview
-The Placement Management System is an administrative application designed to efficiently manage and store placement records for educational institutions.
-This system empowers administrators to maintain comprehensive data on students, placed students, and companies visiting for placements, while providing analytical insights into placement activities.
+The Placement Management System is an admin-focused application designed to streamline the management of placement records.
+This system enables administrators to efficiently store and analyze data related to students, placed students, and companies visiting the institution.

-Key Features
+## Features
-Student Records Management: Admins can add, edit, and manage records for students, keeping track of their details and status.
+- **Student Data Management**:
+  - Add, edit, and delete student records.
+  - View comprehensive student profiles.

+- **Placed Students Management**:
-Placed Students Tracking: Easily manage and update the records of students who have successfully secured placements.
+  - Track and manage records of students who have secured placements.
+  - Generate analytics on placement statistics.

+- **Company Records Management**:
-Company Information Management: Store and update profiles of companies participating in the placement process.
+  - Maintain a database of companies participating in campus placements.
-Analytics Dashboard: Gain insights into placement trends, including statistics on student placements and company engagements.
-User-Friendly Interface: A simple and intuitive JavaFX interface for easy navigation and management.
+  - Add, edit, and remove company information.

+- **Analytics Dashboard**:
+  - Access real-time data insights regarding placements.
+  - Visual representations of placement trends and statistics.

+## Use Cases
+- **Administering Student Records**: Admins can manage the complete lifecycle of student records from entry to graduation.
+- **Placement Tracking**: Facilitates tracking of which students have been placed, ensuring accurate records for future reference.
+- **Company Collaboration**: Provides a platform for managing company details that are crucial for organizing placement events.

-Technologies Used
+## Technologies Used
-Frontend: JavaFX for a rich desktop application experience.
+- Java
+- JavaFX for the user interface
-Backend: Java for business logic and MySQL for database management.
+- MySQL for the database management
-Version Control: Git for source code management and collaboration.
-Use Cases
-Admin Management: Administrators can efficiently store and manage records of students, companies, and placements.
-Data Analytics: Provides analytical capabilities to help admins understand placement trends and improve processes.
-Record Updates: Admins can easily update student and company records as necessary.